wireapp/wire-server-deploy/offline/wiab-staging.md

 - **kubenodes (kubenode1, kubenode2, kubenode3):** Run the Kubernetes cluster and host Wire backend services
 - **datanodes (datanode1, datanode2, datanode3):** Run distributed data services:
-  - Cassandra (distributed database)
+  - Cassandra
-  - PostgreSQL (operational database)
+  - PostgreSQL
-  - Elasticsearch (search engine)
+  - Elasticsearch
-  - Minio (S3-compatible object storage)
+  - Minio
-  - RabbitMQ (message broker)
+  - RabbitMQ
 - **assethost:** Hosts static assets to be used by kubenodes and datanodes

+### Internet access for VMs:

+In most cases, Wire Server components do not require internet access, except in the following situations:
+- **External email services** – If your users’ email servers are hosted on the public internet (for example, user@gmail.com etc).
+- **Mobile push notifications (FCM/APNS)** – Required to enable notifications for Android and Apple mobile devices.
+Wire uses [AWS services](https://docs.wire.com/latest/how-to/install/infrastructure-configuration.html#enable-push-notifications-using-the-public-appstore-playstore-mobile-wire-clients) to relay notifications to Firebase Cloud Messaging (FCM) and Apple Push Notification Service (APNS).
+- **Third-party content previews** – If you want clients to display previews for services such as Giphy, Google, Spotify, or SoundCloud.
+Wire provides a proxy service for third-party content so clients do not communicate directly with these services, preventing exposure of IP addresses, cookies, or other metadata.
+- **Federation with other Wire servers** – Required if your deployment needs to federate with another Wire server hosted on the public internet.

+> **Note:** Internet access is also required by the cert-manager pods (via Let's Encrypt) to issue TLS certificates when manual certificates are not used.
+>
+> This internet access is temporarily enabled as described in [cert-manager behaviour in NAT / bridge environments](#cert-manager-behaviour-in-nat--bridge-environments) to allow certificate issuance.
+Once the certificates are successfully issued by cert-manager, the internet access is removed from the VMs.

 ## WIAB staging ansible playbook

-The ansible playbook will perform the following operations for you:
+The WIAB-staging ansible playbooks require internet access to be available on the target machine.
+Assuming it is available, these playbooks will perform the following steps automatically:

 **System Setup & Networking**:
   - Updates all system packages and installs required tools (git, curl, docker, qemu, libvirt, yq, etc.)
-  - Configures SSH, firewall (nftables), and user permissions (sudo, kvm, docker groups)
+  - Configures SSH and user permissions (sudo, kvm, docker groups)

 **wire-server-deploy Artifact & Ubuntu Cloud Image**:
   - Downloads wire-server-deploy static artifact and Ubuntu cloud image